jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ---

 ### Version 0.4.2 (Stable) - TBA
+- New Feature: Added data loader for re-balance demonstration

 ### Version 0.4.1 (Stable) - 02.02.2018
 - New Feature: Implemented the spatial join operation